“How do I get twitter followers fast in 2018?” You ask!

 This will lead to shares from the biggest minds in your niche; exposing your twitter account to a much bigger audience.

-#14: Add Your Twitter Handle on Your Most Visited Page.
+36: Insert Your Twitter URL on Your Most Visited Page(s).

 Whether you’re just starting ou or have been in business for a while now, chances are high that you have top notch articles on your blog or high trafficked page(s) on your company’s website.